Bike Bus

 WANT TO START A BIKE BUS FOR YOUR SCHOOL?

-Contact Safe Routes to School Coordinator Wyle O'Neill at woneill@ridesmart.com to get one started!
+Complete our Bike Bus Interest Form to help us organize a Bike Bus at your school or contact Safe Routes to School Coordinator Wyle O'Neill at woneill@ridesmart.com to get one started!

 Remember the program can always grow; it often makes sense to start with a small bus and see how it works.